Known worldwide for its surf beaches, Newquay has so much more…

 Each September, Newquay goes back to its roots and celebrates with a Fish Festival at the harbour.
 Originally a small pilchard fishing port, the town grew when it became fashionable to take the sea air in Victorian times.
 As the new rail travel reached Newquay, hotels sprang up and seaside holidays began.

 Boating Lake, Gardens & Leisure Facilities

-Beyond the beaches, there’s a pretty boating lake, gardens and leisure park.
+Beyond the beaches, there’s a pretty boating lake, gardens and a leisure park.
 Trenance Leisure Park has a miniature railway, crazy golf and a pitch and putt, playgrounds, a large outdoor skatepark and tennis courts.
 For gym facilities and a swimming pool head to Waterworld, where there’s also a fun pool.

 Trenance Gardens and the boating lake are close by.
 Ask at Tourist Information for a Tree Walk guide to all the flora and fauna in the park, enjoy a walk and then a delicious cream tea in the tea rooms afterwards.

-When staying near town, it’s a great opportunity to visit the aquarium and zoo, catch a film at the cinema or head into town for some shopping before hitting the beaches and enjoying an ice cream.
+When staying near the town, it’s a great opportunity to visit the aquarium and zoo, catch a film at the cinema or head into town for some shopping before hitting the beaches and enjoying an ice cream.
 There’s plenty to choose from!